cghdev/validate_site/README.md

 # validate_site
-Bash script to x509 certificate status and chain on a server.
+Bash script to valdidate x509 certificates status and chain from a server.

 Example: